Palmengarten: History

 Like many public sites in Frankfurt, it was privately financed and implemented by the architect Heinrich Siesmayer.
 Work was completed in 1871 and opened to the public.
-One colorful visit was from the American entertainer Buffalo Bill who brought his Western show in 1890.
+Visitors included the American entertainer Buffalo Bill, who brought his Western show to the garden in 1890.

 In 1931, it was taken over by the city of Frankfurt but was later transferred to the American occupation authorities after World War II.
 When the Palmengarten was returned to the city's hands in the sixties, a major reconstruction effort was begun.
 Halls destroyed in the war were redeveloped and expanded.
 In 1992 the reconstruction finished completely and the Palmengarten shined in its new form.

 Directly next to the area of the Palmengarten is the Frankfurt Botanical Garden, which formerly belonged to the biology department of Johann Wolfgang Goethe-Universität Frankfurt and is now administered by the Palmengarten.